ivan-guerra/programmador.com/content/posts/sierpinski.md

 {{< video src="/posts/sierpinski/sierpinski.mp4" type="video/mp4" preload="auto" >}}

 Generating the Sierpinski triangle was a problem with surprising complexity (pun intended).
-I feel as if I got some redemption after all these years.
-I implemented the naive solution and analyzed it's time/space complexity.
-Following the analysis, I found an algorithm description which led me to a much better solution using randomization as a technique to reduce complexity significantly.
-To top it off, I got to flex on the original textbook's `system.println()` triangle by making a ncurses based visualization.
+The naive solution is easy to implement but has impractical time/space complexity.
+Randomization saved the day, reducing the complexity significantly making it possible to generate higher degree triangles in a reasonable amount of time.
+It's also nice to flex on the original textbook's `System.out.println()` triangle by making a ncurses based visualization.

-You can find the complete project source with build instructions, usage, etc. on my GitHub page under [sierpinski][4].
+The complete project source with build instructions, usage, etc. is available on GitHub under [sierpinski][4].

 [1]: https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle#
 [2]: https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle#Chaos_game
 [3]: https://programmador.com/posts/snake-in-the-terminal/
 [4]: https://github.com/ivan-guerra/sierpinski

-[^1]: As always, Wikipedia has all the details: ["Sierpinski triangle"][1].
+[^1]: As always, Wikipedia has all the details: ["Sierpinski triangle"][1]
 [^2]: This algorithm is worth implementing just based off the name along:
     ["Chaos Game"][2].
-[^3]: I implemented the game Snake using ncurses not too long ago.
-That
-    [post][3] is worth checking out if you want to learn more about ncurses itself.
+[^3]: Checkout this [Snake][3] implementation using ncurses.
+That article covers
+    a few of the nuisances of using ncurses.